jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/races/naderi.md

 ## Rules

-Naderi follow the same rules as **Drow** as stated in the Player's Handbook, page 24, with the following changes.
+Naderi follow the same rules as **Drow** as stated in the Player's Handbook, page 24, with the following changes:

 - Naderi do not suffer from _Sunlight Sensitivity_
 - Naderi gain the [Child of Danaros](/rules/child_of_danaros) trait